arnox86/ProjectWeatherStation/README.md

 Here you can see my project to build a small Arduino Uno based weatherstation with temperature, humidity and sunlight exposure sensors plus an LCD-Display.

 The code is written in Arduino C++.
-The libraries should also be compatible to wiringPi.
+The libraries should also be compatible to wiringPi C.

 Here a list of the used components:
   - DHT11: A pretty accurate temperature an humidity sensor